riteshhsingh/Todo-List/README.md

-# Todo-List
+# Todo List

-A simple Todo List app built using HTML, CSS, and JavaScript.
-Users can add and delete tasks with a clean and responsive UI.
+This is a simple Todo List web app made using HTML, CSS, and JavaScript.

+Features:
+- Add new tasks
+- Delete tasks
+- Clean and simple UI
+- Beginner-friendly project

+This project helped me practice DOM manipulation and basic JavaScript concepts.

+Note: This is a basic demo project created for learning purposes.